elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, there are two exceptions to the rule.
 Scripts with the async attribute do not block DOMContentLoaded event.
-Scripts that are generated dynamically with document.createElement('script') and then added to the webpage also don’t block this event.
+Scripts get generated dynamically with `document.createElement('script')` and then added to the webpage.
     </div>
   </div>
 </details>

 ---

-### Do external style sheets influence or effect the DOM?
+### Do external style sheets influence or affect the DOM?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> External style sheets do not affect DOM, so DOMContentLoaded does not wait for them.
 But there is a pitfall.
-If we have a script after the style, then that script must wait until the stylesheet loads.
-The reason for this is that the script may want to get coordinates and other style-dependent properties of elements.
+If we have a script after the style, that script must wait until the stylesheet loads.
+This behavior happens because the script may want to get coordinates and other style-dependent properties of elements.
 Naturally, it must wait for styles to load.
-As DOMContentLoaded waits for scripts, it now waits for styles before them as well.
+As DOMContentLoaded waits for scripts, it now waits for styles before them.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />